ashutoshsingh-jpg/MP_ONLINE_AIML_BACTH-2/README.md

 - All notebooks use `SEED = 42` for full reproducibility.
 - GPU acceleration is detected and configured automatically where available.
 - Model checkpoints (best weights) are saved during training for each deep learning notebook.

+## Author

+Ashutosh Singh

+Prepared as part of the MP Online AI & ML Internship.